How to Gain a Serious Edge Over the Competition with a Pre-MBA Internship at a Hedge Fund

 A: They are tough to get and very “random” when you do get one.

-But if you’re a career changer, a pre-MBA internship can be essential for moving into the most competitive fields (e.g., finance and consulting).
+But if you’re a career changer, a pre-MBA internship can be essential for moving into the most competitive fields – and if you want a hedge fund career without investing/finance experience before business school, it’s essential.

 You should decide upfront if you’re going to apply for first-year MBA internships and ask for an exception, or focus on smaller firms with no internship program in place.
 If you’re going for the first option, apply much earlier.